💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 That's great.
 So those are the ones that KV and durable objects are really well-suited for.

 Yeah, sure.
-I mean, I think with KV in particular, there's one use case that's not well-suited for, which is like architecturally, which is when you can't work around the eventual consistency issues.
+I mean, I think with KV in particular, there's one use case that's not well-suited for it, which is like architecturally, which is when you can't work around the eventual consistency issues.

 The second is both of these APIs are key value APIs.